AllieTbo/playbook-piv/_devconfig/15_network.md

 > This may be out of scope since you're really building your PKI {:class="alert"}

+Before signing and validating any certificates, it is necessary to configure the AIA and CDP extensions.
+These extensions point to the location of the trusted authority needed to validate certificates and the location of certificate revocation statuses, respectively.
+All certificates must be validated prior to application consumption.

 This task will configure Active Directory Certificate Services with the ability to make CRLs available to clients.
 It is necessary to copy the Root CA’s certificate file and the Root CA’s CRL file to your Domain Controller with the FSMO Role of Infrastructure Master.
 After doing this, run the following commands on your Domain Controller: